hawkinswood/prettygoodsecurity/content/about.md

 ## Our Philosophy

-We follow the principle of **"Pretty Good Security"** – the idea that implementing solid, foundational security measures is far better than perfectionist approaches that never get implemented.
+We embrace the principle of **"Pretty Good Security"** – the fundamental understanding that perfect security doesn't exist, and never will.
+There is no such thing as being completely secure in our connected world.

-Perfect security is the enemy of good security.
-We focus on:
-- **Practical over perfect** - Solutions you'll actually use
-- **Incremental improvement** - Small steps that compound over time
-- **Risk-based thinking** - Focusing effort where it matters most
-- **Accessibility** - Making security approachable for everyone
+However, this reality doesn't mean we should give up.
+Instead, it means we should focus on what's actually achievable: **meaningful protection through practical measures**.

+By following simple, proven best practices, you can significantly improve your security posture for:
+- **Your internet-connected devices** - phones, computers, tablets, smart home devices
+- **Your online accounts** - email, social media, banking, shopping, and other services
+- **Your digital life** - files, photos, communications, and personal information

+Our approach recognizes that:
+- **Perfect security is impossible** - but meaningful protection is absolutely achievable
+- **Simple beats complex** - basic security measures properly implemented are more effective than sophisticated solutions that never get used
+- **Consistency matters more than perfection** - regular good habits provide better protection than sporadic perfect practices
+- **Risk reduction is the goal** - we can't eliminate all threats, but we can dramatically reduce your exposure to the most common ones

 ## About the Author